sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/README.md

 ### Description

-10 healthy human volun- teers were recruited and randomized to receive one in four different antibiotic courses or to be a control.
+10 healthy human volunteers were recruited and randomized to receive one in four different antibiotic courses or to be a control.
 Before, during, and after exposure to antibiotics, they provided a total of six stool samples.
 Four antibiotics were selected based on their clinical relevance and broad-spectrum activity against
 Gram-positive and/or Gram-negative organisms.